 Runoff Conveyance and Treatment BMPs

 The ESCP must include a description of runoff conveyance and treatment BMPs used to prevent erosion and sedimentation.
-The plan must ensure that the following requirements are satisfied.
+The plan must satisfy the following requirements.
 The Permittee must:

 Protect properties adjacent to the project site from erosion and sedimentation related to the facility.

 Construct sediment ponds and traps, perimeter dikes, sediment barriers, and other BMPs intended to trap sediment on site as a first step.
 These BMPs must be functional before land is disturbed.
-Slopes of earthen structures used for sediment control such as dams, dikes, and diversions must be stabilized immediately after construction.
+Stabilize slopes of earthen structures used for sediment control such as dams, dikes, and diversions immediately after construction.

 Design any BMP constructed at an active site to maintain separation of Type 2 stormwater from Type 3 stormwater and Type 1 stormwater during the peak flow from the design storm.
 If any commingling of Type 1, Type 2, or Type 3 stormwater occurs, the Permittee must meet the most restrictive permit requirements.

-MONITORING PLAN
+SMP SECTION 2: MONITORING PLAN

-At active sites S4.C.1 and/or S4.C.2, Permittees must maintain and comply with a monitoring plan developed in accordance with Special Conditions S2, S3, and S4.
-The Permittee must retain the monitoring plan and permit on site or within reasonable access to the site and make it immediately available, upon request, to Ecology or local jurisdiction.
-In addition, the Permittee must make the monitoring plan available to the public when requested in writing to do so.
-The responsible party as identified in General Condition G1 must sign the monitoring plan and all of its modifications.
+At active sites, and inactive sites where monitoring is required per S4.C.1 and/or S4.C.2, Permittees must maintain and comply with a monitoring plan developed in accordance with Special Conditions S2, S3, and S4.

 Monitoring Plan and Content Requirements

-The monitoring plan must at minimum:
+The monitoring plan must at a minimum:

 Identify all the industrial activities at the site.

-Include all of the applicable parameters and monitoring frequencies identified in Special Conditions S2, S3, S4, and S5 as monitoring requirements.
-Where a discharge combines two or more industrial activities and each activity requires the same monitoring parameter and frequency, only one sample and analysis for that parameter will be required.
-No sampling is required of water held in a lined impoundment that is designed, constructed, and maintained in accordance with Special Condition S3.E.2.
-Any discharges from a lined impoundment to waters of the state must be sampled in accordance with the monitoring plan.
+Provide the NAICS codes associated with each monitoring point.

+Include all of the applicable parameters and monitoring frequencies identified in this permit as monitoring requirements.

-Include a site map identifying the location of all sampling points, the types of discharges that occur at each point (e.g. process water, mine dewatering water and stormwater), and whether the discharge is to surface water or groundwater.
-The plan must identify enough sample points to provide representative sampling of all point source discharges to surface water or groundwater.
+The plan must identify enough monitoring points to provide representative sampling of all point source discharges to surface water or groundwater.

-Assign a unique label (e.g. S1, S2, etc.) to each sampling point.
-The Permittee must use these labels on Discharge Monitoring Reports (DMRs).

 List the standard procedures used at the facility for collecting samples for analysis.
-The publications NPDES Stormwater Sampling Guidance Document (EPA 833-B-92-001, July 1992), or , or equivalent sampling methods, must be used as guidance for stormwater, mine dewatering water, and process water sampling procedures.
-The Permittee must collect samples taken to meet the requirements of this general permit during the facility’s normal working hours and while processing at normal levels.
+The publications: NPDES Stormwater Sampling Guidance Document (EPA 833-B-92-001, July 1992), or How to Do Stormwater Sampling — A guide for industrial facilities (Ecology Publication 02-10-071), or equivalent sampling methods, must be used as guidance for stormwater, mine dewatering water, and process water sampling procedures.

 List the non-compliance notification procedures and contact numbers.

-Maintaining Monitoring Plan
+Maintaining the Monitoring Plan

-If facility conditions require the addition or deletion of a sampling point, the Permittee must inform Ecology in writing of the addition/deletion before the end of the quarter in which the change will occur.
-Notification is by use of the appropriate notification form.
+If facility conditions require the modification, addition, or deletion of a monitoring point, the Permittee must update their monitoring plan and edit their monitoring point in WQWebDMR.

-STORMWATER POLLUTION PREVENTION PLAN (SWPPP)
+SMP SECTION 3: STORMWATER POLLUTION PREVENTION PLAN (SWPPP)